You are here: Website creation > Web Design

 Roles:

-- Client: Feedback on final designs
+- Client: Feedback on final drafts

-Phase 4: Design Finalization & Handoff
+Phase 4: Design Finalization & Handover

 Goal: Completion of the design process and preparation for implementation.